 Ist session: The first Session was taken by Shri.
-Ram Shakal Sahani, the Officer in-charge CRC-Shillong where he introduced to the participants about the PWD ACT of 1995, the definition of 'Disability', the rights of individuals with disabilities, especially stressing upon the Rights of those with Disability certificates and he also brought to the participants' knowledge through his powepoint presentation that as per the PWD ACT of 1995, there were only 7 types of disabilities namely - Blindness, Low-Vision, Leprosy Cured, Hearing Impairment, Locomotor Disability, Mental Retardattion and Mental Illness, and that a person with a disability will receive only 3% concession.Shri.
-Ram ShakalSahani stressed more upon the RPwd ACT where he mentioned about the 17 chapters in RPwd ACT, 2018, emphasizing on 'Disability', the new recognition and provision as per the RPwd ACT which includes 21 types of disabilities with 4% Concession to the Person with Disability.
+Ram Shakal Sahani, the Officer in-charge CRC-Shillong where he introduced to the participants about the PWD ACT of 1995, the definition of 'Disability', the rights of individuals with disabilities, especially stressing upon the Rights of those with Disability certificates and he also brought to the participants' knowledge through his power point presentation that as per the PWD ACT of 1995, there were only 7 types of disabilities namely - Blindness, Low-Vision, Leprosy Cured, Hearing Impairment, Locomotor Disability, Mental Retardattion and Mental Illness, and that a person with a disability will receive only 3% reservation in employment.
+Shri.
+Ram ShakalSahani stressed more upon the RPwd (Rights of Person with Disability) ACT where he mentioned about the 17 chapters in RPwd ACT, 2016; emphasizing on 'Disability', the new recognition and provision as per the RPwd ACT which includes 21 types of disabilities with 4% reservation in employment to the Person with Disability.
 He concluded with the first session by highlighting the several categories of Disability -

 - 1. Physical Disability

 - 2. Intellectual Disability

 - 3. Mental Behaviour

-- 4. Disability due to different causes
+- 4. Chronic Neurological disorder

+- 5. Blood Disorder

-- 5. Multiple disabilities
+- 6. Multiple disabilities